ESIPFed/usage-based-discovery/README.md

 ## Security

-Install git-secrets on your machine to prevent you from accidentally committing sensitive info (like access keys, secrets) to your GitHub repo:
+Install git-secrets on your machine to prevent yourself from accidentally committing sensitive info (like access keys, secrets) to your GitHub repo:

 https://github.com/awslabs/git-secrets